silenceliang/ptt-crawler-scrapyRedis/README.md

 ## Supplement

 In the main spider script `ptt.py`, for the sake of convenience we restrict the date stuck in year 2020.<br>
 Also, we set `maximum_missing_count` as 500 where aims to control the bound of exploring articles.
-If there has been no page can be visited or got the limit of our missing count, we then stop crawling and wait for the next request.
+If there has been no page can be visited or got the limit of our missing count, we then stop crawling so that waste less resource.

 ```python
 class PTTspider(RedisSpider):